MrAviator93/protobridge/README.md

 ![ProtoBridge](assets/image.png "ProtoBridge")

-Please note that the ProtoBridge Library is currently a work in progress, and a stable release is not yet available.
+Please note that the ProtoBridge Library is currently a work in progress, and a stable release is not yet available, see [roadmap](#roadmap) for more details.

 ## Table of contents